redBorder/rb-druid-indexer/README.md

 }
 ```

-<code>So if you want to add your own you have to make a copy of any datasource and include in the config.go of datasource for later call it with your `config.yml`</code>
+So if you want to add your own you have to make a copy of any datasource and include in the config.go of datasource for later call it with your `config.yml`
 ---

 ##  Project Structure